 1995 – Fisheries functions split off to form separate Ministry of Fisheries and Ministry of Agriculture

 1998 – Ministry of Agriculture and Ministry of Forestry join to form Ministry of Agriculture and Forestry (MAF)

 2010 – MAF and NZ Food Safety Authority join

 2011 – Ministry of Fisheries merges with Ministry of Agriculture and Forestry (MAF)

 2012 – MAF renamed as Ministry for Primary Industries (MPI)

-2018 – MPI forms 4 business units – New Zealand Food Safety, Biosecurity New Zealand, Fisheries New Zealand, and Te Uru Rākau (Forestry New Zealand).
+2018 – MPI forms 4 business units – New Zealand Food Safety, Biosecurity New Zealand, Fisheries New Zealand, and Te Uru Rākau – New Zealand Forest Service.

 2019 – A fifth business unit is formed: Agriculture and Investment Services.